Irish Travellers: Work and income

 In the 2016 Irish census, 4,524 of 9,055 Travellers over the age of 15 (50%) were "Unemployed having lost or given up previous job".
 While 10,653 Travellers were in the labour force, the vast majority, 8,541 (80.2%), were unemployed.
 Almost 1 in 8 Travellers (11.3%) stated that they were unable to work due to a disability, which was almost three times the rate of the general population (4.3%).
-A 2017 report from the Economic and Social Research Institute and Irish Human Rights and Equality Commission found that Irish travellers are 10 times more likely to experience discrimination when seeking work in comparison to White Irish.
+A 2017 report from the Economic and Social Research Institute and Irish Human Rights and Equality Commission found that Irish Travellers are 10 times more likely to experience discrimination when seeking work in comparison to sedentary Irish.

 Many Travellers are breeders of dogs such as lurchers and have a long-standing interest in horse trading.
 The main fairs associated with them are held annually at Ballinasloe (County Galway), Puck Fair (County Kerry), Ballabuidhe Horse Fair (County Cork), the twice-yearly Smithfield Horse Fair (Dublin inner city) and Appleby (England).
 They are often involved in dealing scrap metals.
-In 1993, 60% of the raw material for Irish steel was sourced from scrap metal, with approximately 50% (75,000 metric tonnes) sourced by the traveller community, at a value of more than £1.5 million.
+In 1993, 60% of the raw material for Irish steel was sourced from scrap metal, with approximately 50% (75,000 metric tonnes) sourced by the Traveller community, at a value of more than £1.5 million.
 Such percentages for more valuable non-ferrous metals may be significantly greater.

 Since the majority of Irish Travellers' employment is either self-employment or wage labour, income and financial status varies greatly from family to family.
 Many families choose not to reveal the specifics of their finances, but when explained it is very difficult to detect any sort of pattern or regular trend of monthly or weekly income.
 To detect their financial status, many look to the state of their possessions: their trailer, motor vehicle, domestic utensils, and any other valuables.